skulpt/skulpt/strings.rst

     print(ord("a"))
     print("apple" > "Apple")

-When you compare characters or strings to one another, Python converts the characters into their equivalent ordinal values and compares the integers.
+When you compare characters or strings to one another, Python converts the characters into their equivalent ordinal values and compares the integers from left to right.
 As you can see from the example above, "a" is greater than "A" so "apple" is greater than "Apple".

-A common way to address this problem is to convert strings to a standard format, such as all lowercase, before performing the comparison.
-A more difficult problem is making the program realize that zebras are not fruit.
+Humans commonly ignore capitalization when comparing two words.
+However, computers do not.
+A common way to address this issue is to convert strings to a standard format, such as all lowercase, before performing the comparison.

 There is also a similar function called ``chr`` that converts integers into their character equivalent.